Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-conformity is torture enough for simple minded apes; we are savages the /stanford prison experiment|the middle east|../ = (just) propaganda; when the prisoners crack patterns to /kill all the white man|shot the sherrif|../ = this is their greatest fear, and my greatest weapon, but their greatest mantra is "i ain't no sherrif; i'm just a deputy!" (as they raise their arms, i raise my eyebrows (as i disarm them,.. (.))) the stanford prison experiment explains animal abuse, but they don't consider the shyam factor; /(k|(d|s)h|..)arma|../,..
+conformity is torture enough for simple minded apes; we are savages the /stanford prison experiment|the middle east|../ = (just) propaganda; when the prisoners crack patterns to /kill all the white man|shot the sherrif|../ = this is their greatest fear, and my greatest weapon, but their greatest mantra is "i ain't no sherrif; i'm just a deputy!" (as they raise their arms, i raise my eyebrows (as i disarm them,.. (.))) the stanford prison experiment explains animal abuse, but they don't consider the shyam factor; /(k|(d|s)h|..)arma|../,.. tranny kids = overpopulation propaganda = social filter = psychological manipulation = /syphilis|../ human subject research =.. most (i'm the only exception) parents are bad parents; even iff everyone claims otherwise, because they're all bad; it's like doctors who malpractice "fixing" what's not broken for the money, like mechanics, like electricians, like plumbers (leaks are a solved problem they don't want anyone to know about; or i'm just too smart; that's probably all ithis is),..